Jazm1ne/markdown/aboutme.md

 ---

-“Intermediate Web Programming class would take with me what has been learned such as install, update, and configure word press, juproal, and more.”
+'“Intermediate Web Programming class would take with me what has been learned such as install, update, and configure word press, juproal, and more.”'

 ***